 6. Assessment method

 A single year of PM is concluded with an main subject exam in front of a small committee of tutors.
-The exam takes approximately 20 minutes and takes place in May or June.
+The exam takes 15 minutes, or 20 minutes for pianist/harpsicord-players and takes place in May or June.
 The musical programme is compiled in consultation with the student's main subject tutor.

 Musical theory 1 (EMT 1) is concluded with a written exam in May of June.